SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/jumpcloud-directory-insights-source.md

 ## Create JumpCloud Directory Insights Source

-When you create an JumpCloud Directory Insights source, you add it to a Hosted Collector.
+When you create a JumpCloud Directory Insights source, you add it to a Hosted Collector.
 Before creating the source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).

 To configure a Code42 Incydr Source:
 1. In Sumo Logic, select **Manage Data** > **Collection** > **Collection**.